 In 2017, the American College of Physicians officially recognized hate crimes as a public health issue, calling attention to the profound role of hate in undermining individual and community health.
 The American Academy of Family Physicians acknowledges that hate crime pose “specific and distinct health risks” for patients, and the American Medical Association has for years had a policy recognizing that hate crimes pose a “significant threat” to public health.

 A growing body of evidence also sheds light on the profound role of hate violence in undermining individual and community health.
 Hate crime survivors are more likely to experience psychological distress compared to survivors of other violent crimes.
 The health of the community, in particular the targeted groups, also suffer as the underlying threat of hate violence increases.

 Women of color, especially women of color who identify as LGBTQ, are most frequently targeted by hate crime offenders.
-Across the U.S., at least 12 transgender people have been killed this year, all were Black women.
+Across the U.S., at least 22 transgender people have been killed this year [updated as of November 18, 2019], almost all Black women.
 In fact, Black transgender women experience the highest levels of violent crimes within the LGBTQ community, the Human Rights Campaign reports, and are less likely to trust the police for help for fear of revictimization by law enforcement.

 Similar to systematic discrimination, hate crimes affect individuals and communities simultaneously along multiple dimensions—race, sex, ethnicity, gender identity, sexual orientation, and so on.
 Across the country and in D.C., hate crimes primarily target Black, Latinx, and LGBTQ communities—groups already marginalized and discriminated against in housing and employment.